softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 You will create your sequence diagram using a simple web based editing tool found at [sequencediagram.org](https://sequencediagram.org).
 The [instructions](https://sequencediagram.org/instructions.html) for using the tool document all of the basic elements necessary to create your diagram.
 It is not necessary for you to fully understand all the details of UML sequence diagrams, but it should be obvious from your diagrams what your application is designed to do.

-A basic sequence diagram uses objects names seperated by arrows that show the direction of the sequence.
+A basic sequence diagram uses objects names separated by arrows that show the direction of the sequence.
 This is followed by a colon separated description of the sequence action.
 The following is a simple diagram for taking a class.

 ```uml
 actor Student